vectordotdev/content-old/posts/hello-microservice-deployment-part-2.md

 ## Introduction

-Hi and welcome back.
 This is the second part of a three part series.
-In [part 1](http://todo) we got acquainted with Docker by building an image for a simple web app, and then running that image.
+In [part 1](http://todo) we got acquainted with Docker by building an image for a simple web app and then running that image.
 We have thus far been working with [this repo](https://gitlab.com/sheena.oconnell/tutorial-timber-deploying-microservices.git).

-In this part we'll be taking the docker image from part 1 and getting it to run on a Kurbenetes cluster that we set up on Google cloud.
+Here, we'll be taking the docker image from part 1 and getting it to run on a Kurbenetes cluster that we set up on Google cloud.

 In [Part 3](http://todo) we'll use Drone.io to set up a simple CI/CD pipeline.
 It will test our application and roll out any changes we make to the master branch of our repo.

 ## So what is Kubernetes (K8s) for?

-Ok, so what is this container orchestration thing about?
-Let's revisit Webflix for this one.
-Let's say Webflix has gone down the microservices path (for their organization it is a pretty good course of action) and they have isolated a few aspect of their larger application into individual services.
-Each of those services are then built as images and need to be deployed in the form of live containers.
+Ok, so what is container orchestration?
+Let's revisit Webflix for this.
+Let's say Webflix has implemented microservice (for their organization it is a pretty good course of action) and they have isolated a few aspects of their larger application into individual services.
+Each of those services are built as images and need to be deployed in the form of live containers.

 ![Webflix Services](../images/hello_micro_deploy/deploy-micro-orchestrated-services.png)

 The diagram here shows just a small portion of the Webflix application.
 Let's assume it's peak watching time, the little numbers next to the various services are examples of the number of live containers in play.
-In theory you would be able to make this happen through use of the `docker run` command.
+In theory, you would be able to make this happen through the use of the `docker run` command.

 Now let's say one of the recommend_service containers hits an unrecoverable error and falls over.
 If we were managing this through `docker run` then we would need to notice this and then restart the offending container.
-Or suddenly we are no longer in peak time and the numbers of containers needs to be scaled down.
-Or you want to deploy a new version of the recommend_service image?
+Or suddenly we are no longer in peak time, and the number of containers needs to be scaled down.
+Or you want to deploy a new version of the recommend_service image.
 Then there are other concerns like container startup time and aliveness probes.
-And what if you have a bunch of machines that you want to run your containers on, you would need to keep track of what resources are available on each machine, and what replicas are running on each machine so you can scale up and scale down when you need to.
+If you have a bunch of machines that you want to run your containers on, you would need to keep track of the resources available on each machine, so you can scale up / down when you necessary.

 That is where container orchestration comes in.

-Please note, the author of this post is terribly biased and thinks K8s is the shizzle.
+Please note: the author of this post is terribly biased and thinks K8s is the shizzle.
 So that is what we will cover here.
 There are alternative platforms that you might want to look into, such as Docker Swarm and Mesos/Marathon.

 Ok, back to the K8s goodness.

-K8s was born and raised and battle hardened at Google.
+K8s was born and raised and battle-hardened at Google.
 Google used it internally to run huge production workloads, and then they open-sourced it because they are lovely people.
-So K8s is a freely available, highly scalable, extendable and generally solid platform.
-Another thing that is really useful is that Google cloud has first class K8s support, so if you have a K8s cluster on Google cloud then there are all sorts of tools available that make managing your application easier.
+So K8s is a freely available, highly scalable, extendable and a generally solid platform.
+If you have a K8s cluster on Google cloud then there are all sorts of tools available that make managing your application easier.

-K8s defines a bunch of concepts, there are entire books written on the subject so what follows is a surface level introduction.
-Personally I've found [this book](https://www.amazon.com/gp/product/1491935677/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1491935677&linkCode=as2&tag=sheena0d-20&linkId=e5bf88f134212c4beba73c601598d7ff") seriously useful.
+K8s defines a bunch of concepts; there are entire books written on the subject so what follows is a surface level introduction.
+I've found [this book](https://www.amazon.com/gp/product/1491935677/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1491935677&linkCode=as2&tag=sheena0d-20&linkId=e5bf88f134212c4beba73c601598d7ff") seriously useful.

 Kubernetes lets you run your workload on a cluster of machines.
-It installs a daemon (a deamon is just a long running background process) on each of these machine and the daemons manage the Kubernetes objects.
+It installs a daemon (a daemon is just a long-running background process) on each , and the daemons manage the Kubernetes objects.
 K8s job is to try to make the object configuration represent reality.
-Eg if you state that there should be three instances of the container recommend_service:1.0.1 then K8s will create those containers.
-If one of the containers dies (even if you manually kill it yourself) then K8s will make the configuration true again by recreating the killed container somewhere on the cluster.
+E.g. if you state that there should be three instances of the container recommend_service:1.0.1 then K8s will create those containers.
+If one of the containers dies (even if you manually kill it yourself) then K8s will make the configuration 'true' again by recreating the killed container somewhere on the cluster.

 There are a lot of different objects defined within K8s.
 I'll introduce you to just a few.
 This will be a very very brief introduction to K8s objects and their capabilities.
-Again there are [entire books](https://www.amazon.com/gp/product/1491935677/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1491935677&linkCode=as2&tag=sheena0d-20&linkId=e5bf88f134212c4beba73c601598d7ff") written on the subject and if you want to become an expert on the topic I would urge you to do some reading on your own.

-### A *pod* is a group of one of more containers
+### A *pod* is a group of one or more containers

-Think about peas in a pod, or a Pod of whales.
 Containers in a pod are managed as a group - they are deployed, replicated, started and stopped together.
 We will run our simple service as a single container in a pod.
 For more information on Pods take a look at the [k8s documentation](https://kubernetes.io/docs/concepts/workloads/pods/pod/).
-It's really quite good.

-If you deploy a pod to a k8s cluster then all containers in that specific pod will run on the same node in the cluster.
-Also all the containers in a single pod can address each other as though they are on the same computer (they share ip address and port space).This means that they can address each other via `localhost`.
-And of course their ports can't overlap.
+If you deploy a pod to a k8s cluster, then all containers in that specific pod will run on the same node in the cluster.
+All the containers in a single pod can address each other as though they are on the same computer (they share IP address and port space).
+This means that they can address each other via `localhost`.
+And of course, their ports can't overlap.

 ### A *deployment* is a group of one or more pods

 Now say Webflix has a Pod that runs their recommendation service and they hit a spike in traffic.
-They would need to create a few new Pods to handle the traffic.
+They would need to create a few new pods to handle the traffic.
 A common approach is to use a Deployment for this.

 A Deployment specifies a Pod as well as rules around how that Pod is replicated.
-Eg it could say that we want 3 replicas of a pod containing recommend_service:1.2.0.
-It also does clever things like help with rolling out upgrades - if recommend_service:1.3.0 becomes available then you can instruct k8s to take down the recommend_service pods and bring up new pods in a sensible way.
+It could say that it requires three replicas of a pod containing recommend_service:1.2.0.
+Then, it cleverly helps roll out upgrades - if recommend_service:1.3.0 becomes available, you can instruct k8s to take down the recommend_service pods and bring up new pods without downtime.

 Deployments add a lot of power to Pods.
-To learn more about them I would like to refer you to the [official documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
+To learn more about them, I would refer you to the [official documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).

 ### A *service* defines networking rules

 Containers in a Pod can talk to each other as though they are on the same host.
 But you'll often need Pods to talk to other Pods, and you'll also need to expose some of your Pods to the big bad Internet because users outside your cluster will likely need to interact with your applications.
 This is achieved through Services.
-Services defines the network interfaces exposed by Pods.
-Again I would like to refer you to the [official documentation](https://kubernetes.io/docs/concepts/services-networking/service/) if you need more info.
+Services define the network interfaces exposed by Pods.

 ## Practical: Deploying our application to Google cloud

-Now we know why a tool like K8s is useful... let's start using it.
+Now we know why a tool like K8s is useful ... let's start using it.
 I've chosen to proceed by making use of Google's Kubernetes engine offering.
-You can use a different service provider if you want to, or even run your own cluster, or simulate a cluster using [minikube](https://kubernetes.io/docs/setup/minikube/).
-For the most part the tutorial will be exactly the same except for the initial cluster setup and the final cluster cleanup.
+You can use a different service provider, run your own cluster, or simulate a cluster using [minikube](https://kubernetes.io/docs/setup/minikube/) if you want.

 ### Set up our cluster